edgedb/edgedb/docs/guides/deployment/aws_aurora_ecs.rst

 .. code-block:: bash

   $ edgedb -I my_aws_instance
-  EdgeDB 3.x
+  Gel x.x
   Type \help for help, \quit to quit. edgedb>

-To make changes to your EdgeDB deployment like upgrading the EdgeDB version or enabling the UI you can follow the CloudFormation `Updating a stack <stack-update_>`_ instructions.
-Search for ``ContainerDefinitions`` in the template and you will find where EdgeDB's :ref:`environment variables <ref_guides_deployment_docker_customization>` are defined.
-To upgrade the EdgeDB version specify a `docker image tag <docker-tags_>`_ with the image name ``edgedb/edgedb`` in the second step of the update workflow.
+To make changes to your Gel deployment like upgrading the Gel version or enabling the UI you can follow the CloudFormation `Updating a stack <stack-update_>`_ instructions.
+Search for ``ContainerDefinitions`` in the template and you will find where Gel's :ref:`environment variables <ref_guides_deployment_docker_customization>` are defined.
+To upgrade the Gel version specify a
+`docker image tag <docker-tags_>`_ with the image name ``edgedb/edgedb`` in the second step of the update workflow.